verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 In particular, the provided samples will illustrate the use of Oracle Cloud Infrastructure's File System.

 #### Oracle Cloud Infrastructure example
-Before storage can be exposed to Kubernetes, it must be created.
+Before storage can be exposed to Kubernetes, you must create it.
-In Oracle Cloud Infrastructure, this is done using File System resources.
+In Oracle Cloud Infrastructure, you do this using File System resources.
 Using the Oracle Cloud Infrastructure Console, create a new File System.
 Within the new File System, create an Export.
-Remember the value used for  `Export Path` as it will be used later.
+Remember the `Export Path` value because you will use it later.
-Also note the Mount Target's `IP Address` for use later.
+Also note the Mount Target's `IP Address`.

-After the exports have been created, referenced persistent volume folders (for example, `/example/pv0001`) will need to be created.
+After the exports have been created, you will need to create referenced persistent volume folders (for example, `/example/pv0001`).
-In Oracle Cloud Infrastructure, this can be done by mounting the export on one of the Kubernetes worker nodes and creating the folders.
+In Oracle Cloud Infrastructure, you can do this by mounting the export on one of the Kubernetes worker nodes and creating the folders.
 In the following example, the value `/example` is the `Export Path` and `10.0.1.8` is the Mount Target's `IP Address`.
-The following command should be run on one of the Kubernetes worker nodes.
+Run the following command on one of the Kubernetes worker nodes.
 This will result in the creation of nine persistent volume folders.
-The reason for nine persistent volume folders is covered in the next section.

 ```
 $ sudo mount 10.0.1.8:/example /mnt
 $ for x in {0001..0009}; do sudo mkdir -p /mnt/pv${x} && sudo chmod 777 /mnt/pv${x}; done
 ```

-#### Persistent Volumes
+#### Persistent volumes
 A default Kubernetes storage class is required by Verrazzano.
 When using pre-allocated PersistentVolumes, for example NFS, persistent volumes should be declared as following.
 The value for `name` may be customized but will need to match the PersistentVolume `storageClassName` value later.